What is HI-CAP?

 Suited for businesses spearheading transformative projects which accelerate the State’s economic development goals and provide significant impact to small businesses within our communities.
 HGIA will blend a maximum of 50% of the total project costs of its capital with private capital to help bring eligible projects to reality.
 Projects considered transformative include (but are not limited to) those in renewable energy, innovation, local agriculture, dual-use technology, manufacturing, or creative industry projects that spur economic development.

 Suited for Hawaii’s non-depository Community Development Financial Institutions (CDFIs) to access low-cost loan capital to re-lend to eligible small businesses.
-For more information on the HI-CAP CDFI Loan Pool Program, click here.
+For more information on the HI-CAP CDFI Loan Program, click here.

 4. HI-CAP Invest (Administered through HTDC)